 Prepare to be mesmerized by the gorgeous photography that made Laura Wright's blog, The First Mess, a hit.
 Every recipe is vegan and produce-forward, showcasing the best of what each season has to offer.

 This anticipated follow-up to London-based chef Yotam Ottolenghi's book Plenty continues his unique exploration of vegetarian food.
 The book features over 150 meat-free recipes accompanied by striking photos and promising bold, impactful flavors.

 This cookbook from the author of the beloved food blog Minimalist Baker is brimming with 101 entirely plant-based, mostly gluten-free recipes.
-Many of the recipes require just 10 ingredients to prepare, but all serve up delicious, nourishing flavor.
+Many of the recipes require just 10 ingredients to prepare, but all serve up the delicious, nourishing flavor.

-For the beginner cook, this straightforward cookbook will help you serve up fail-safe dishes that are deliciously meat-free.
+Finally, for the beginner cook, this straightforward cookbook will help you serve up fail-safe dishes that are deliciously meat-free.
 A great guide for students and postgrads alike.